ratorx/server/README.md

 Currently it manages:

-- Creating the server on Hetzner Cloud.
+- Creating the server and firewall on Hetzner Cloud.
 - Creating DNS records on Cloudflare.
 - Configuring monitoring on Uptimerobot.